evanharmon/eph-headspace/aws-s3-versioning-lifecycle.md

 - every file has it's own version ID

 ## Transitions
+Archive to Infrequently accessed then Glacier or straight to Glacier

 ### S3 to S3 IA
 Minimum is 30 day's after creation